- Public Works Home

 Since 2008, the City, in alignment with stated citizen priorities, has made significant cuts in operations, while largely maintaining Public Safety and Transportation budgets.
 The percentage of general fund (operational) budget going directly to Public Safety and Transportation has increased from 62% in 2008 to 69% in 2013.
 The City cannot responsibly divert additional money to cover street maintenance needs without significantly impacting other services that citizens have said are top priorities.

-Why is the City asking for a sales tax to fund the shortfall?
+Why did the City ask for a sales tax to fund the shortfall?

 The City is recommending a sales tax to fund the street maintenance shortfall for several reasons.
 The City Council has the authority to increase the mill rate, but that rate increase would only apply to Olathe property owners.
 Other users of Olathe streets, including the many thousands who live outside of Olathe, would not contribute to an increase in the mill levy.
 In addition, the Council feels that an issue this important should be the decision of Olathe voters.
 A dedicated Street Maintenance Sales Tax ensures that all money collected must be used ONLY for the street maintenance projects outlined in the ballot (per state statute).